Menu

 Attention After Technology

-A 2-year project, funded by the Creative Europe/European Union, exploring the relationships between attention, algorithms, and social justice.
-The project is part of Art & Research.
+A 2-year project, funded by the European Union, exploring the relationships between attention, algorithms, and social justice.

 Algorithms increasingly define how we interact with the world.
 They shape our perceptions, our knowledge, our relations.
 Artists have been paying heightened attention to digital media and forms of expression for decades; and more recently have begun exploring the technological possibilities of artificial intelligence as well as augmented and virtual reality, but also the ethical, social, and environmental implications.

-The 2-year project, which is funded by the Creative Europe/European Union, focuses on innovation in the field of art by supporting artists and art institutions across Europe to research and develop new artworks exploring the relationships between attention, algorithms, and social justice.
+The 2-year project, which is funded by the European Union, focuses on innovation in the field of art by supporting artists and art institutions across Europe to research and develop new artworks exploring the relationships between attention, algorithms, and social justice.

 As one of the partners in the project, Art Hub Copenhagen will, in 2023, host two artists in residency and a transdisciplinary symposium in Copenhagen.
 The artists who will take part in the residence are biarritzzz and CUSS Group.
 They have been selected unanimously by a committee composed of the member institutions of the project (listed below) and will benefit from a hybrid residency format.
 In other words, they will start their residency remotely in March 2023 to conduct research.
 They will then come to Copenhagen for the month of April 2023 at Art Hub Copenhagen and further develop their projects.